Property Tax – Five Ways to Slash Your UK Property Tax Bills

 Remember the golden rule: If you have incurred a revenue expense for your property’s purpose, you can offset it against the rental income.

 This means that you can continue to lower your tax bill – legitimately.
-Most investors are aware that they can offset mortgage interest, insurance costs, rates, cost of decorating/repairs, wages, and services costs.
+Most investors know they can offset mortgage interest, insurance costs, rates, decorating/repairs, wages, and services costs.
+However, so many investors fail to claim the following costs, which, when added together, can provide a significant tax saving:

-Costs incurred when traveling back-and-to the investment property
+Costs incurred when traveling back and to the investment property

 – Advertisement costs